-GameDev, 3D, cross-platform, C++, Android, Windows, OpenGL ES 3.2.
-This blog turned out to a practically step-by-step guide how to write a cross-platform 3D app (game) from scratch.
-To write own game is my old dream.
-Now I know how to do it right.
-Have a few ideas in mind what it could be, haven't […]
+Tags: GameDev, 3D, cross-platform, C++, Android, Windows, OpenGL ES 3.2.
+This blog has evolved into a practical, step-by-step guide on writing a cross-platform 3D app (game) from scratch.
+Writing own game is my old dream.
+Now, I finally know how to do it right.
+Have a few ideas in mind what it could be, haven’t […]

 Why In the beginning was the Word?

-A New Look at the Biblical Story of Creation Disclaimer: This is NOT a religious discussion.
-I'm not trying to question the Bible.
-I'm trying to question my personal perception of it.
-This is my attempt to understand and decipher the stories behind it, specifically here - the story of Creation.
-It is important to […]
+The Architecture Logic of Biblical Creation: programmer’s POV Tags: System Design, Linguistics, Philosophy, Ancient History, C++, OOP In short: What if Biblical Creation wasn’t about “making” stuff ?
+Disclaimer: This is NOT a religious discussion.
+I’m not trying to question the Bible.
+I’m trying to question my personal perception of it.
+This is my attempt […]

 Chapter 14.
 Publishing to Android Play Store